dotnet/coreclr/Documentation/design-docs/unloadability.md

 ﻿# `AssemblyLoadContext` unloadability
 ## Goals
-* Provide a building block for the AppModel team to implement unloadable plug-ins
+* Provide a building block for unloadable plug-ins
 * Users can load an assembly and its dependencies into an unloadable `AssemblyLoadContext`.
 * There can be multiple unloadable `AssemblyLoadContext` instances coexisting
 * Users can unload the `AssemblyLoadContext` when there are no outside hard references to the types and instance of types from the assemblies loaded into the context and the assemblies themselves.